A 10 Megahertz Spatial Light Modulator: Methods

 \subsubsection{Off-focal intensity distribution}

-Numerical simulations confirm that the intensity distribution beyond the focal plane approximates a Gaussian beam (Fig.~\ref{fig:fige4}d,f).
+Numerical simulations confirm that the intensity distribution beyond the focal plane approximates that of a Gaussian beam (Ext.
+Data Fig.~\ref{efig:fige4}\textbf{d},\textbf{f}).
 This behavior can be understood intuitively by treating the 2D phased array as a ``distributed'' large beam with a tilted wavefront and a quasi-continuous amplitude profile.
-Simulations at discrete frequencies demonstrate that changing the phase difference $\varphi_x$ shifts the beam ``waist'' along the $x$ direction, while the $z$-position remains fixed.
-The intensity asymmetry along the $x$ axis in Fig.~\ref{fig:fige4}d,f results from monotonic power decay due to round-trip losses.
+Simulations at discrete frequencies demonstrate that changing the phase difference $\varphi_x$ shifts the beam ``waist'' along the $x$ direction, while its $z$-position remains fixed.
+The intensity asymmetry along the $x$ axis in Ext.
+Data Fig.~\ref{efig:fige4}\textbf{d},\textbf{f} results from monotonic power decay due to round-trip losses.